2016, Vol. 3 Issue 6, Part A

 How to cite this article:

-Paloma D De Chavez and Remedios B Bolivar.
+Paloma D De Chavez, Remedios B Bolivar.
 Influence of maternal size on the hatching rate of tilapia (Oreochromis niloticus) eggs.
-International Journal of Fauna and Biological Studies.
-2016; 3(6): 01-03.
+Int J Fauna Biol Stud 2016;3(6):01-03.